Religion of Black Americans: Pentecostalism

-Giggie finds that black Methodists and Baptists sought middle class respectability.
+John M. Giggie wrote that black Methodists and Baptists sought middle class respectability.
 In sharp contrast the new Holiness Pentecostalism, in addition to the Holiness Methodist belief in entire sanctification, which was based on a sudden religious experience that could empower people to avoid sin, also taught a belief in a third work of grace accompanied by glossolalia.
 These groups stressed the role of the direct witness of the Holy Spirit, and emphasized the traditional emotionalism of black worship.

 William J. Seymour, a black preacher, traveled to Los Angeles where his preaching sparked the three-year-long Azusa Street Revival in 1906.
 Worship at the racially integrated Azusa Mission featured an absence of any order of service.
 People preached and testified as moved by the Spirit, spoke and sung in tongues, and fell in the Spirit.
 The revival attracted both religious and secular media attention, and thousands of visitors flocked to the mission, carrying the "fire" back to their home churches.

 The crowds of black people and white people worshiping together at Seymour's Azusa Street Mission set the tone for much of the early Pentecostal movement.
 Pentecostals defied social, cultural and political norms of the time that called for racial segregation and Jim Crow.
 Holiness Pentecostal denominations (the Church of God in Christ, the Church of God, the Pentecostal Holiness Church), and the Pentecostal Assemblies of the World (a Oneness Finished Work Pentecostal denomination) were all interracial denominations before the 1920s.
 These groups, especially in the Jim Crow South were under great pressure to conform to segregation.